loft-sh/devspace-example-python/01-simple/README.md

 As for the pushing the image to *somewhere* thing -- you do need to be able to get this image to somewhere your cluster can pull it from.
 If you are doing development locally on Minikube/Docker Desktop/something similar, you may be able to simply build the image and have it be accessible from the cluster.
 But, what if you are doing development on a remote cluster or a cluster spun up with k3d or similar?
 Well, we've got great news for you!
-Starting in DevSpace 6.2.0, DevSpace will automatically spin up a registry adjacent to your pods that the parent Kubernetes cluster will be able to pull images from!
+DevSpace will automatically spin up a registry adjacent to your pods that the parent Kubernetes cluster will be able to pull images from!
 If for some reason you want to build/push to a different registry, check out the next "simple-project" example where we'll show you how to do that as well.

 The only thing left to do is to deploy our application into a Kubernetes cluster.
 In this case there is a very simple `deployment.yaml` manifest to do just that.
 This manifest will create a simple deployment, deploying a single